Mystery Case Files: Escape From Ravenhearst (2011)

-Mystery Case Files: Escape From Ravenhearst is the eighth installment of the Mystery Case Files franchise and was released November 23, 2011 as a Collector's Edition.
+Mystery Case Files: Escape From Ravenhearst is the eighth installment of the Mystery Case Files franchise and was released in November 2011 as a Collector's Edition.
 Some residents in Blackpool, England have gone missing around Ravenhearst Manor and the player, the Master Detective must return to the fire-ravaged manor and search for the missing residents.
-This game is the third installment in the Ravenhearst story arc.
+This game is the third installment in the "Ravenhearst" story arc.

 Shadow Lake (2012)

-Mystery Case Files: Shadow Lake is the ninth installment of the Mystery Case Files franchise and was the last to be released by Big Fish Studios.
-Shadow Lake was released on November 20, 2012, and features actress Lea Thompson as Cassandra Williams, a psychic medium who helps the Master Detective solve puzzles while they investigate the mysterious destruction of a ghost town.
+Mystery Case Files: Shadow Lake is the ninth installment in the series and was the last to be released by Big Fish Studios.
+Shadow Lake was released in November 2012, and features actress Lea Thompson as Cassandra Williams, a psychic medium who helps the Master Detective solve puzzles while they investigate the mysterious destruction of a ghost town.

 GameZebo gave it a 4 out of 5 rating.

 Fate's Carnival (2013)

-Mystery Case Files: Fate's Carnival is the tenth installment of the Mystery Case Files franchise and the first to be released by developer Elephant Games.
-Fate's Carnival was released on November 26, 2013, and returns the player to Madame Fate's carnival, previously featured in the series' fourth installment, Madame Fate.
+Mystery Case Files: Fate's Carnival is the tenth installment of the series and the first to be released by developer Elephant Games.
+Fate's Carnival was released in November 2013, and returns the player to Madame Fate's carnival, previously featured in the series' fourth installment, Madame Fate.
 Exploring the carnival vicinity with the help of Isis the cat, the game incorporates characters featured in previous games, as well as introducing new ones.

-All About Casual Game gave it a 4.5 out of 5 rating, lauding "Fate's Carnival is one remarkable carnival experience that you will not forget".
-Voted the "Talk of the Town" game by All About Casual Game readers for the Best of 2013 awards event.
+All About Casual Game gave it a 4.5 out of 5 rating, and called it a "remarkable" carnival experience that the players will not forget.
+The game was voted the "Talk of the Town" game by All About Casual Game readers for the Best of 2013 awards event.

 Dire Grove, Sacred Grove (2014)

 Mystery Case Files: Dire Grove, Sacred Grove is the eleventh installment of the Mystery Case Files franchise and was the last to be released by developer Elephant Games.
-Dire Grove, Sacred Grove was released on November 26, 2014, and returns the player to the fictional township of Dire Grove, previously explored in the sixth installment of the same name.
+Dire Grove, Sacred Grove was released in November 2014, and returns the player to the fictional township of Dire Grove, previously explored in the sixth installment of the same name.

 All About Casual Game gave it a 4.5 out of 5 rating, saying the game is "a contender for the best game of the year" and awarding it an "Editor's Choice" distinction.

 Key to Ravenhearst (2015)

-Mystery Case Files: Key to Ravenhearst is the twelfth installment of the Mystery Case Files franchise and is the first to be developed by Eipix Entertainment.
-Key to Ravenhearst was released on October 27, 2015.
-Key to Ravenhearst is the fourth installment in the Ravenhearst story arc.
+Mystery Case Files: Key to Ravenhearst is the twelfth installment of the series and the first to be developed by Eipix Entertainment.
+Key to Ravenhearst was released in October 2015.
+Key to Ravenhearst is the fourth installment in the "Ravenhearst" story arc.